-All children will have a homework book where activities are to be completed and parents and teachers can make any relevant comments.
-Key Stage 1 children will have small lined and blank page books and Key Stage 2 children will have a lined and blank page A4 book.
-Children may also have task sheets which will be stuck in homework books.
-Teachers will endeavour to respond to parent comments made in the homework books or on the task sheets.
+All children will have a homework book where activities are to be recorded and parents and teachers can make any relevant comments.
+Teachers will endeavour to respond to parent comments made in the homework books or on the homework task log sheet.